capibawa/harmony.js/README.md

 ### Commands

 Commands are loaded from the `commands` directory by default.
 Each file should export a default `Command` object.
+Upon client initialization, the commands will automatically be registered, deployed and executed.

 ```ts
 import {